cloudant-labs/graphdb-slate/source/includes/_database.md

 }
 ```

 Making a GET request against `https://$USERNAME.cloudant.com/$DATABASE/_changes` returns a list of changes made to documents in the database, including insertions, updates, and deletions.
-The changes feed may not return changes in chronological order, but usually gets pretty close.
+This log [may not be in chronological order](http://en.wikipedia.org/wiki/Clock_synchronization#Problems).

 `_changes` accepts these query arguments: